5 min. to read.

 - Yet his heart had shifted to the point that he could do essentially unloving things without feeling like they conflicted with his love for people.

-His criminal action was a window into the state of his heart at that moment.
+His criminal activity was a window into the state of his heart at that moment.
 In the very same way, this same friend’s compassionate and gentle actions today are a window into how much his heart has changed since this event happened so many years ago.

 As painful as it is to hear, our hearts can truly be evaluated on the basis of our actions and words, in the same way that the quality of fruit can tell us about the health of the tree, or that the quality of vegetables in our garden can tell us about the quality of the soil we’re working with.